 Fast Roaming takes inspiration from Fast BSS Transition (IEEE 802.11r), a wireless protocol amendment that enables access points to quickly verify roaming clients.
 The result is smooth transitioning across WPA2-Enterprise and WPA2-Personal networks, empowering portable devices.

-Note that UniFi Fast Roaming is not a direct implementation of 802.11r - it is a solution taking inspiration from 802.11r, with a few key proprietary differences.
+Note that UniFi Fast Roaming is not a direct implementation of 802.11r.
+It is a solution taking inspiration from 802.11r, with a few key proprietary differences.
 We've found that Fast Roaming provides about 90% of the roaming improvement offered by BSS Transition.
-However, Fast Roaming does not require client support, allowing backwards compatibility with all clients.

 In this article we'll explain how 802.11r works to give a general idea of how UniFi Fast Roaming improves network performance, then show how it performs against previous roaming protocols.